MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_LAB_MANUAL.md

 13. In the **New Container** window, in the **Public Access Level** dropdown, select **Blob(anonymous read access for blobs only)**, and then click **OK**.

-#### Task 2:  Prepare the application for working with Azure Storage.
+#### Task 2:  Prepare the application for working with Azure Storage

 1. In the **Underwater – Microsoft Visual Studio** window, in **Solution Explorer**, right-click **Underwater**, point to Add, and then click **Connected Service**.